Q1. In situations with high risks, credit might create further problems for the borrower. Explain.

-- But there is the situation where small farmers lack in providing such documentations and collateral and even fail to repay the loan in time due to crop failure.
+- But there is the situation where small farmers lack in providing such documentation and collateral and even fail to repay the loan in time due to crop failure.

-(c) Example - Gopal is a small farmer, who borrowed money from a local moneylender at a high interest rate of 3 per cent to grow rice.
+- Gopal is a small farmer, who borrowed money from a local moneylender at a high interest rate of 3 percent to grow rice.

-Ques 12: Fill in the blanks:
+Q12.
+Fill in the blanks

 (i) Majority of the credit needs of the __________households are met from informal sources.